Multi-region load testing using k6

 Supports WebSocket and gRPC protocols in addition to HTTP

-Although it offers sufficient functionality in its basic form, it also has many extensions available to handle more complex load scenarios.
+It provides sufficient functionality in its basic state, but it also has many extensions available, allowing it to handle more complex load scenarios.

 overview